the 'rebirth' of a composer

 etc., etc., etc.....

 But this was just the beginning.
-On the 6th February, a week later, a second article was to appear in Pravda, again unsigned, this time attacking Shostakovich’s ballet 'The Limpid Stream'5.
+On the 6th February, a week later, a second article was to appear in Pravda, again unsigned, this time attacking Shostakovich’s ballet 'The Limpid Stream' 8.
 The editorial entitled 'Balletic Falsity' condemned the work as being undemanding and out of touch with the Soviet rural life which it pretended to reflect.
-Who wrote the articles has never been fully resolved6, but as Pravda was the official party newspaper, founded in St. Petersburg (Leningrad) by the Bolsheviks in 1912 - five years before the revolution, it could be assumed that they must have had the tacit approval of Stalin, who had now long assumed power over the Politburo in the Soviet Union.
+Who wrote the articles has never been fully resolved 9, but as Pravda was the official party newspaper, founded in St. Petersburg (Leningrad) by the Bolsheviks in 1912 - five years before the revolution, it could be assumed that they must have had the tacit approval of Stalin, who had now long assumed power over the Politburo in the Soviet Union.
+As Laurel Fay says "For Shostakovich, who was cast down overnight from the summit as the brightest star among young Soviet composers to the abyss as pernicious purveyor of cultural depravity, things would never again be the same."
+10

 Clearly Shostakovich had been warned, whether by friends or colleagues remains obscure, that elements of 'formalism' might be detected in the work.
 So the symphony was withdrawn at the very last moment and Shostakovich began work on another, his Fifth in D minor.